 Switzerland is known for being a country that encourages personal privacy on the internet.
-The company claims to be neutral and does not participate in international conflict.
+The country claims to be neutral and does not participate in international conflict.
 However, the country’s lack of internet regulations has drawn negative attention in recent years.

 Consider, for example, the Five Eyes Alliance.
 The Five Eyes Alliance is a collation made up of five countries: